culture

 People play jokes on friends, family, and colleagues.
 These pranks are called "inocentadas," and even newspapers and TV programmes publish fake news stories for fun.

-If someone tricks you, they'll shout "¡Inocente!"
+If someone tricks you, they'll shout "Inocente!"
 (Innocent!).

 The holiday commemorates King Herod's massacre of the innocents, but Spaniards have transformed it into a day of lighthearted mischief.
+It's one of many Spanish superstitions and cultural quirks that make living here interesting.

 The Three Kings: Spain's Gift-Giving Tradition

-Here's something that surprises many visitors: traditionally, Spanish children don't receive gifts from Santa Claus on December 25.
+Here's something that surprises many visitors.
+Traditionally, Spanish children don't receive gifts from Santa Claus on December 25.

 Instead, they wait until January 6, the Feast of the Epiphany, when the Three Kings (Los Reyes Magos) bring presents.